-O: Are there any exceptions to the 34-day limit for holding checks?
+Q: Are there any exceptions to the 34-day limit for holding checks?

 A: Checks that are held as part of a licensee's collection inventory, for which proof is retained that presentment or deposit has been attempted on or before the 34th day, are not held in violation of the Act.
-Additionally, checks held from a maker arising from a delayed deposit transaction which is the subject of an extended payment plan provided for in Section 45-919.01, and checks held from a maker for which notification has been received by licensee that the maker of the checks has filed for bankruptcy, are not in violation of the Act.
+Additionally, checks held from a maker arising from a delayed deposit transaction which is the subject of an extended payment plan provided for in Section 45-919.01, and checks held from a maker of the checks has filed for bankruptcy, are not in violation of the Act.